 - The system does not operate as intended or at all because the fire system inspection was not performed per the code requirements and/or manufacturer's guidelines.

 So how do you know you’ve gotten what you’ve paid for from your fire protection contractor and that the maintenance that was performed is what is required by code?
-Download our Inspection Checklist for Kitchen Hood Fire Suppression Systems to ensure your system is compliant and fire systems contractor is performing service per NFPA code.
+Get your free copy of our checklist to ensure your system is compliant and fire systems contractor is performing service per NFPA code:

 NFPA 17A is the Standard for Wet Chemical Extinguishing Systems and it is the minimum requirements adopted into law by authorities in most jurisdictions.
 We have taken the guesswork out of the code with the NFPA 17A Quick Reference Guide.
 The manufacturers of these systems may also have more specific requirements, but at a minimum your fire protection contractor should be providing the items required by NFPA 17A.
-You can also download our Tip Sheet on Kitchen Hood Fire Systems.
+You can also download a courtesy copy of our tip sheet:

 Century 360 is a service of Century Fire Protection, LLC.
 It is geared toward multi-location owners with the national chain operator in mind.
 We provide comprehensive fire protection services including consultation and design, fabrication, installation, service and inspections, and education and training.